nsnam/ns-3-dev-git/doc/manual/source/working-with-git.rst

 Pushing your changes to origin
 ******************************

-After you have done some work on a branch, if you would like to share it with others there is nothing better than pushing your work to your origin repository, on Gitlab servers.
+After you have done some work on a branch, if you would like to share it with others, there is nothing better than pushing your work to your origin repository, on Gitlab servers.

 .. sourcecode:: bash